baharm1/ML_MFA/13C_scMFA/README.md

 1. Create config file: The input arguments of the model are provided to the model via a JSON file (serine_13C_scMFA_config.json for serine, purine_13C_scMFA_config.json for the purine model), which includes the directories required for the `13C_scMFA.py` to run:
 	* `model_name`: Name of the metabolic model (serine or purine)
 	* `model_dir`: Directory of the metabolic model
-	* `patient_dir`: Directory of patient data, including patient MIDs (percent enrichment), patient scRNA-seq data in the form of a block diagonal gene expression matrix constructed in `prep_input_data_serine_scMFA.R`, and cell types assigned to cell IDs in patient scRNA-seq data.
+	* `patient_dir`: Directory of patient data, including patient MIDs (percent enrichment), patient scRNA-seq data in the form of a block diagonal gene expression matrix constructed in `prep_input_data_scMFA.R`, and cell types assigned to cell IDs in patient scRNA-seq data.
 These subdirectories are as follows: `patient_MID`, `patient_scRNA`, and `patient_celltypes`.
 	* `output_dir`: Directory of <sup>13</sup>C-scMFA output files
 	* `module_gene_file`: Filename of genes associated with metabolic reactions in `model_dir`
 	* `stoichiometry_matrix`: Filename of metabolite balances in `model_dir`